 C–Bb–F is the chord progression to this 70s classic and played with the Chuck Berry-style power chord riffs.
 This was another garage-band jam taught to me by the “older guys of the neighborhood”.
 Jimi Hendrix also does a cool cover of this tune.

 Taking Care of Business (Bachman Turner Overdrive) Tabs

 Taking Care of Business (Bachman Turner Overdrive) YouTube

 This 80s power ballad is less power and more ballad.
 However, chicks dig it.
 Tune down a half step and strum through the key of G open chords.
 But, as a bonus, check out C.C.
 Deville’s solo.
 The boy could play and his solo does a beautiful job of displaying the use of the E minor pentatonic box shape with some added movement outside of the box pattern.
 He does this to play over the chords and create some wonderful melodies.

 I–IV-–V in the key of A. No drunken college singalong is complete without a version of “Wild Thing.”
 An impromptu addition to any setlist, a rock standard, and a must for open mic night.
 The flute-like ocarina solo is actually included in the TAB.
 Your friends will love you for it.

 Personal Jesus (Depeche Mode)

 Some simple riffs and a few moveable chord shapes make up this tune and Johnny Cash did a cover version of this.
 If it’s good enough for the Man in Black then it’s good enough for me and a nice way to close out this list.

-Thanks for letting me be a part of your journey.
-I hope that this list has helped you in some small way and that you simply keep playing.
+Thanks for letting me be a part of your guitar learning journey.
+I hope that this list of 50 easy guitar tabs has helped you in some small way and that you simply keep playing.
 The guitar is a wonderful instrument and having the ability to find more songs to learn just a keystroke away make this an amazing time to be a guitarist.